KingDuane/Chicago-Kare/README.md

       @@@@@@@@                @@@@@@@@@@@@@@@@@@@@               @@@@@@@@@@
 ```
 # Chicago Kare
-An Adaption of Chicago by Susan Kare as Rendered on a 1984 Apple Computer
+A Recreation of the Bitmap Version of Chicago by Susan Kare for Apple Computer in 1984

 ![My Image](/src/chicago-kare.png)